RyaxTech/bebida-optimization-service/README.md

 nxc start -C oar::g5k-nfs-store -m machines
 ```

-In order to expose OAR services and Ryax on your machine, you can create a port
-forward.
-Run this on your machine but replace the nodes and the site:
+In order to expose OAR services and Ryax on your machine, you can create a port forward.
+Run this on your machine but replace the nodes and the site.
+To the node IP by name, for example for server use `nxc helper ip server`:
 ```sh
 ssh -f -N <SITE>.g5k -L 8080:<FRONTEND MACHINE>:80
 ssh -f -N <SITE>.g5k -L 8081:<SERVER MACHINE>:80